Oneflow-Inc/occl/README.md

 # OCCL
-A Deadlock-free Library for GPU Collective Communication
+A Deadlock-free Library for GPU Collective Communication.

 ---